kennymiesner/unit-4-build-week/README.md

 //

-#### 2 [GET] Get each user listed items, endpoint: https://buildweekapp.herokuapp.com/api/users/:user_id/listed-items
+#### 2 [GET] Get each user listed classes, endpoint: https://buildweekapp.herokuapp.com/api/users/:user_id/listed-classes

-this endpoint will return all items listed by the user with the user_id
+this endpoint will return all classes listed by the user with the user_id

 //